automl/auto-sklearn/CONTRIBUTING.md

 However, features are usually a bigger project and for this we'd really advise getting in touch with us first about the feature in mind.
 There are some things we believe best left for external libraries or integrations that we don't wish to consider at this time.
-Another reason to get in touch is to nail exactly what this feature will look like before going to far, the more direct and concise the feature is, the better.
+Another reason to get in touch is to nail exactly what this feature will look like beforehand, the more direct and concise the feature is, the better.

 Some things to keep in mind with new features:
 *   A new feature is great, but will this change any existing default behaviours?
-    Unexpected changes for existing users can be detrimental and sometimes it has to be done ... but often these new features can be presented as an option the user can enable.
+    Unexpected changes for existing users can be detrimental and unexpected.
+    Sometimes it has to be done but often these new features can be presented as an option the user can enable.
 *   If you're introducing some new API:
     *   Creating some code samples of how you'd like your feature to be used is a great start.
     *   What current way is there to do the same thing, can any functionality already present be used to help with this new API?
     *   Are you going to deprecate any current API?
 This is an important fact to consider and something that will definitely have to be discussed.

-Writing features are great but new features means new bugs, but thankfully that's what we can write tests for.
+**Testing Features** - Writing features are great but new features means new bugs, but thankfully that's what we can write tests for.
-How to test your feature is always tricky, especially if the feature is big in scope.
+How to [test your feature](#testing) is always tricky, especially if the feature is big in scope.
-Unfortunately there's no secrete or rule of thumb other than try to cover every case you can think of.
+Unfortunately there's no secret or rule of thumb other than try to cover every case you can think of.
 The more it's tested the better!
 Bugs will still get through, that's okay, we will have done what we can and we can fix those in the future but as long as the usual use-cases are covered, this shouldn't be too much of a problem.

-Now how are people going to know about your new feature you've introduced?
+**Documenting Features** - Now how are people going to know about your new feature you've introduced?
-This is what documentation is so great for and it's how almost all software functionality is expressed.
+This is what [documentation](#documentation) is so great for and it's how almost all software functionality is expressed.
-If the feature is enabled by a simple parameter, great, almost all the documentation is present by the in-code docstring and automatically gets rendered in the online docs ... that docstring that was updated ... right?
+If the feature is enabled by a parameter, great, almost all the documentation is already present in the code docstring, automatically being rendered in the online docs ... that docstring that was updated when you made changes ... right?
 Sometimes, the new functionality isn't so clear from a simple parameter description and so maybe something needs to be added to the `manual.rst`, a short paragraph suffices and much appreciated.
 Lastly, if the feature really is a game changer or you're very proud of it, consider making an `example_*.py` that will be run and rendered in the online docs!